kvz/bash3boilerplate/README.md

 - Add `ini_val`, `megamount`, `parse_url`
 - Add re-usable libraries in `./src`
-- Use npm for distribution
+- Use npm as an additional distribution channel

 ## Best practices